-The programme is delivered through timetabled Personal Social Health and Economic Education (PSHE) lessons for years 7 to 11, and as part of the Personal Skills Programme (PSP) for 6th form students.
+The programme is delivered through timetabled Personal Social Health and Economic Education (PSHE) lessons for Years 7 to 11, and as part of the Power Skills Programme for Sixth Form students.
 These sessions aim to ensure that girls understand the range of options available and are fully supported to make the decisions that are right for them.

-Individual subject departments are also keen to relate their subject to the world of work and regularly invite former students, working parents and local employers into the classroom.
+Students in Years 9-13 are also invited to focussed breakfast and twilight careers talks with external professional speakers, and lunchtime subject-related careers talks are hosted by departments.
 Most recently the focusses of these events have been: Creative Careers; Financial, Legal and Public Services; STEAM; Medical and Allied Health Professionals.

-Our alumnae offer careers education guidance and support in a variety of ways, such as Alumnae lunches, hosting girls on university visits, attending Career Events.
-These events are open to years 9-13.
+Our Alumnae offer careers education guidance and support in a variety of ways, such as Alumnae lunches, hosting girls on university visits, attending Career Events.
+These events are open to Years 9-13.
 Sydenham High is part of the GDST network of over 70,000 former students and staff.
 It is the biggest network of its kind in the country.
 GDST girls and alumnae are additionally able to connect through an exclusive new app called Rungway, which allows students to ask questions and forge connections direct from their mobile phones.

 In addition to the above we also offer advice and guidance on higher education courses and institutions and information on gap year opportunities.
 Post 16 support includes help with UCAS applications, CVs and mock interviews, as well as more specific guidance for application procedures and entrance tests and aptitude tests for potential doctors, dentists, vets, and lawyers (UCAT/ BMAT /LNAT), as well as the HAT and TSA aptitude tests.
 Oxbridge candidates are given additional specific guidance and those pupils who are considering Oxbridge or the aforementioned degree course are identified and supported as early as possible.